Richard Held: Career

 After graduating from Columbia University and spending two years in the U.S. Navy as a radar officer, Held was invited to join Wolfgang Köhler at Swarthmore College.
 Robert Wurtz later described their research as a precursor to Hubel and Wiesel's discovery of responses of single cell cortical neurons to light stimuli on the retina.

-While at Harvard, he designed his own lab equipment to study how people learn and relearn their spatial perceptions and coordination.
+While at Harvard, Held designed his own lab equipment to study how people learn and relearn their spatial perceptions and coordination.
 Held researched how a person learns to locate sound by displacing their ears with padded earphones attached to two microphones.
 Sounds were played in the anechoic lab around them.
 After hours of exposure, subjects could accurately locate the source of the sound.

-Working as an associate professor at Brandeis University, Held did a vision study involving the development of sight using kittens in the early 1960s.
+Working as an associate professor at Brandeis University, Held conducted research into development of sight of kittens in the early 1960s.
 The kittens were exposed to light only under regulated test conditions to allow Held to examine the correlation between movement and sight in vision development.

-In his 1976 Massachusetts Institute of Technology research funded by National Institutes of Health, National Aeronautic and Space Administration, and the Spencer Foundation, Held worked with the idea that babies would rather focus on a pattern they can see than a "fuzzy pattern."
-In 1978, Held found that impediments to vision in babies, such as drooping eyelids, should be treated immediately to prevent vision impairment.
+In his 1976 Massachusetts Institute of Technology research funded by National Institutes of Health, National Aeronautic and Space Administration, and the Spencer Foundation, Held showed that babies would rather look at a pattern containing lines than one without.
+By reducing the width of the lines until the babies showed no preference between the pattern with (fine) lines and the pattern without lines, he could measure the babies' visual acuity.
+In 1978, Held found that impediments to vision in babies, such as drooping eyelids, should be treated immediately to prevent long-term vision impairment.

 Vision researchers Eileen Birch and Jane Gwiazda and Shinsuke Shimoto worked with Held in 1980.
 They found that a baby's ability to see in three dimensions first appears at 16 weeks and rapidly develops over the next five weeks.
 If proper eye coordination does not develop during this time, it can result in loss of vision in one of the eyes.
 Held worked with Ernst Pöppel and Douglas Frost in 1983 in an experiment examining brain injured individuals who appeared blind but still showed localized responses to light.
 They found that pupils respond to light even after vision loss.

 Held was an adjunct professor at the New England College of Optometry pursuing the study of the development of myopia revealed by aging subjects.

 MIT Professor Emeritus Held worked with Pawan Sinha researching in India to answer Molyneux's Question through Project Prakash.
 In this work, blind children are restored to sight and to the ability to be tested if the beginning of spatial vision requires movement-produced stimuli to develop visual capabilities.